 Infancy to Adulthood:

 Psychologist Mary Ainsworth added to this theory with a study in 1965 called the Strange Situation Procedure.
 She and her team of researchers observed infants with their mothers and strangers at three intervals in the study: before, during, and after the infants were separated from their mothers.
-The researchers had also observed mothers and infants for one year before these monthly home visits.

-Three attachment styles were identified:
+Three attachment styles were proposed:

 Hazan, C., & Shaver, P. (1987).
 Romantic love conceptualized as an attachment process.
 Journal of Personality and Social Psychology, 52, 511-524.